Do you and your love partner make daily efforts to strengthen and improve your relationship?

 This book covers the three stages of every relationship and explains ways to get through the tough times.
 It also addresses the intelligence and logic of people’s emotions and their feelings of love.

-Readers have found this book helps them understand the work that needs to happen when couples have hurt each other.
+Couples have found that this relationship book helps them understand the work that needs to happen when couples have hurt each other.

 This book is a great tool for married couples to learn how to set their boundaries with each other.